 Devil's Elbow was a popular resort town in the 1930s and 40s.
 With the picturesque Big Piney River’s and the beautiful Ozark Hills as a backdrop it’s easy to see why.

-We visit “Gay Parita Service Station” in the morning.
+We visit "Gay Parita Service Station" first thing in the morning.
 This is a must stop in a wonderful world of Route 66 attractions.
 We could easily spend hours just going through all the treasures there.

 Welcome to Kansas!
 Kansas has got the shortest stretch of Route 66 asphalt: only 13 beautiful miles.
 In Galena there is a chance we meet “Tow Mater” from the movie CARS – the original 1951 International boom truck next to the old garage on the old Route 66 where we have lunch.

 On our way to Baxter Springs, Kansas and just few miles west of Riverton we come to the Marsh Arch "Rainbow Bridge" on the old alignment of Route 66.
 This is one elegant old bridge, though it is far smaller than the old Spring River Bridge, which did not survive the "new is better" ethos so evident during the 1970s and 80s.

 As we ride through Miami (and we are starving) we won’t miss Waylan’s Ku-Ku Burger with its giant Cuckoo Clock outside.
 This little fast food restaurant with a cuckoo bird popping out of its cuckoo clock roof has been a Route 66 icon for decades.

 Then, listed on the National Register of Historic Places, the appropriately named Totem Pole Park is home to the World’s Largest Concrete Totem Pole, a 90 foot totem pole that towers over the park in an astonishing array of folk art colors, with the four nine-foot Indians near the top each representing a different tribe.